Aadi-IRON/agni/README.md

 - 📁 Detect dead code via automatic [`deadcode`](https://pkg.go.dev/golang.org/x/tools/cmd/deadcode) integration
 - 🔍 Spot unused keys in `Messages`, `FailMessages`, etc.
 - 🧼 Modular design – plug in more detectors easily
+- 🚀 Detect the undefined keys used in messageMap in through out the project.
 > ⚙️ More powerful static checks are coming in future versions!

 ---